 Store and use your homemade wax melts

 Place the wax melts in a container or storage bag, ensuring they are tightly sealed to retain their fragrance.

 To use the wax melts, simply place one or more in a wax melt warmer or an electric wax warmer, following the instructions provided with the device and enjoy the beautiful scents and ambiance created by YOU!

 When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.

-Of course, making your own wax melts takes time so if you wanted to purchase ones already made, there are plenty of options there too.
+Of course, making your wax melts takes time so if you want to purchase ones already made, there are plenty of options there too.

-Sign up to our monthly newsletter for the latest news in the fragrance world, the perfect candles to buy for the seasons and more!
+Sign up for our monthly newsletter for the latest news in the fragrance world, the perfect candles to buy for the seasons and more!